GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

  <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank" rel="noopener">VETS.Challenge2020@dol.gov</a>:</li>
  <ul>
   <li>The sender should be the same Official Representative that submitted the entry for the Solver team in Phases I-III.</li>
-  <li>Title the email subject line “Job Matching Challenge Phase IV Pilot Materials”.</li>
+  <li>Title the email subject line “Veterans Employment Challenge Phase IV Pilot Materials”.</li>
   <li>The product should be fully functional for job seekers and employers.</li>
  </ul>
 </ul>